Spanish banks reopen branches with staff gradually returning to work

 BBVA also said it would follow an approach that included serology testing and PCR virus detection.

-Santander reopened 189 offices on Monday, around 60% of its 1,900 branches in Spain, the source said.
-Santander declined to comment.
+Santander reopened 189 offices on Monday and so far 1,900 have opened, around 60% of its total branches in Spain, the Santander spokesman said.

 State-owned Bankia BKIA.MC also aims to gradually increase the number of employees currently working at branches to 60% of its total workforce over the next weeks, a spokeswoman said.
 She expected around a third of the current 1,900 employees at its headquarters in Madrid to return to work in about four weeks.